 - Social Skills - Discussions regarding appropriate behavior, conversation and interactive skills with others.

 - Computers - Become familiar with operating a computer, and accessing information available on the computer; learn locations of computers for public use.

 - Tours - Experience and learn to access various establishments in the community as well as for increased knowledge of the community.

 - Volunteerism - Learn about the value of volunteer work as a social activity; experience a work setting, improve various skills, and increase social networking.

 - Cooking - Develop cooking skills by learning to read recipes, recognize measuring utensils, obtain ingredients needed and prepare food items; learn of and access various instructional cooking classes in the community.

 - Swimming - Develop various skills and techniques; gain knowledge of how to access local sites available for swimming.

-- Crafts - - Learn how to make various arts and crafts while socializing with others, as well as where to obtain needed materials; also learn of various craft class locations in community.
+- Crafts - - Learn how to make various arts and crafts while socializing with others, as well as where to obtain needed materials; also learn about various craft class locations in the community.

 - Library - Explore public libraries and gain knowledge on how to locate and check out items within the library.